-If you have a passion for inspiring and educating young learners, and want the best possible career opportunities after graduating, then this is the course for you.
-This exciting programme provides you with a variety of opportunities to explore your interests and develop core skills and experience in Primary and Early Years teaching.
+Do you have a passion for inspiring and educating young learners, and want the best possible career opportunities after graduating?
+This exciting degree provides you with a variety of opportunities to explore your interests and develop core skills and experience in Primary and Early Years teaching.

 Our graduates are shaping the world, achieving things they never imagined.